National Archives facilities: National Archives at College Park

 Because of space constraints, NARA opened a second facility, known informally as "Archives II", in 1994 near the University of Maryland, College Park campus (8601 Adelphi Road, College Park, MD, 20740-6001).
 Largely because of this proximity, NARA and the University of Maryland engage in cooperative initiatives.
 The College Park campus includes an archaeological site that was listed on the National Register of Historic Places in 1996.

 Washington National Records Center

-The Washington National Records Center (WNRC), located in Suitland, Maryland is a large warehouse type facility which stores federal records which are still under the control of the creating agency.
-Federal government agencies pay a yearly fee for storage at the facility.
+The Washington National Records Center (WNRC), located in Suitland, Maryland, is a large warehouse-type facility which stores records still under the control of the creating federal agency.
+Said agencies pay a yearly fee for storage at the facility.
 In accordance with federal records schedules, documents at WNRC are transferred to the legal custody of the National Archives after a certain point (this usually involves a relocation of the records to College Park).
 Temporary records at WNRC are either retained for a fee or destroyed after retention times has elapsed.
 WNRC also offers research services and maintains a small research room.